 But the prescriber must ensure that the person giving you the injections is trained and safe to do so.

 - who the prescriber is

-- who'll be providing the actual treatment
+- who'll be giving the actual treatment

-- what their experience, training and insurance arrangements are
+- what the insurance arrangements are

 Advice on dermal fillers